arshadmalaika451-collab/sadaqah-ledger/README.md

 # Sadaqah Ledger — Mosque/Community Fund Transparency Tracker

-> ⚠️ **Before you submit:** replace every `TODO` below with your real details —
-> live URL, screenshots, your name, your GitHub username.
-A README full of
-> TODOs will be graded as an unfinished report.

 ## a.
 What it does, and for whom

 Most mosque and community donation ("chanda") funds are managed on paper or in